-Job quality issues affect many of the sector’s one million employees, including salaries and overtime pay; low levels of pension plan and benefits coverage; high-rates of part-time and contract employment; underinvestment in training and development; and poor work/life balance.
+Job quality issues affect many of the sector’s one million employees, including salaries and overtime pay; low levels of pension plan and benefits coverage; high-rates of part-time and contract employment; underinvestment in training and development; and poor work-life balance.
 There is a need to improve working conditions for all – in the nonprofit sector and beyond.
 The decent work movement presents an opportunity for our sector to act as a champion of good working conditions through organizational practices and funding reform.

-It is time to develop a deeper understanding of the roles women play in Ontario’s nonprofit sector.
+- Decent Work for Women: It is time to develop a deeper understanding of the roles women play in Ontario’s nonprofit sector.

-A road map for a pension plan: ONN’s pensions task force is exploring the feasibility of a multi-employer pension plan for Ontario’s nonprofit and charitable sector.
+- Pensions and Nonprofits: A road map for a pension plan: ONN’s pensions task force is exploring the feasibility of a multi-employer pension plan for Ontario’s nonprofit and charitable sector.
 We aim for this plan to be affordable for workers and nonprofits, to share risks carefully, to provide adequate benefits, and to be easy to administer.

 To attract and retain the best people, Ontario’s nonprofit sector must position itself as a “sector of choice” for good careers, as well as for good volunteer opportunities.
-Ontario’s nonprofit sector would be strengthened by better labour market information and coordinated labour force planning.
-How can nonprofits work to address critical issues affecting our sector’s labour force, such as leadership and skills development, diversity and inclusion, the need for decent work and meaningful volunteer opportunities, and succession planning for the future of the sector?

-Reduce barriers to employment and volunteering by creating a fair and streamlined process for police record checks.
+Reducing barriers to employment and volunteering by creating a fair and streamlined process for police record checks.